-Betty Woodman was the subject of numerous solo shows during her lifetime, including a 2006 retrospective at the Metropolitan Museum of Art, New York—the first time the museum dedicated such an exhibition to a living female artist; K11 Art Foundation, Hong Kong (2018); the Institute of Contemporary Arts, London (2016); Museo Marino Marini, Florence (2015); Gardiner Museum, Toronto (2011); American Academy in Rome (2010); Palazzo Pitti, Giardino di Boboli, Florence, Italy (2009); and Denver Art Museum (2006).
-Woodman’s work is in numerous permanent collections worldwide, including the Museum of Fine Arts, Boston; Boymans-Van Beuningen Museum, Rotterdam; Brooklyn Museum; Carnegie-Mellon Institute, Pittsburgh; Denver Art Museum; Detroit Art Institute; Metropolitan Museum of Art, New York; Museu Nacional do Azulejo, Lisbon, Portugal; Museum of Fine Arts, Houston; Museum of Modern Art, New York; National Gallery of Art, Washington, D.C.; National Museum of Modern Art, Kyoto, Japan; Philadelphia Museum of Art; Stedelijk Museum, Amsterdam; Victoria and Albert Museum, London; Whitney Museum of American Art, New York; and World Ceramic Center, Ichon, Korea.
+Betty Woodman was the subject of numerous solo shows during her lifetime, including a 2006 retrospective at the Metropolitan Museum of Art, New York—the first time the museum dedicated such an exhibition to a living female artist.
+She was also the subject of solo exhibitions at K11 Art Foundation, Hong Kong (2018); the Institute of Contemporary Arts, London (2016); Museo Marino Marini, Florence (2015); Gardiner Museum, Toronto (2011); American Academy in Rome (2010); Palazzo Pitti, Giardino di Boboli, Florence, Italy (2009); and Denver Art Museum (2006).
+Recent group exhibitions include The Flames: The Living Art of Ceramics, Musée d’art moderne de la ville de Paris (2021); Less is a Bore: Maximalist Art & Design, Institute of Contemporary Art, Boston (2019); and Liverpool Biennial, England (2016).
+Woodman’s work is in numerous permanent collections worldwide, including the Museum of Fine Arts, Boston; Museu Nacional do Azulejo, Lisbon, Portugal; Los Angeles County Museum of Art; Museum of Modern Art, New York; National Gallery of Art, Washington, D.C.; National Museum of Modern Art, Kyoto, Japan; Philadelphia Museum of Art; Stedelijk Museum, Amsterdam; Victoria and Albert Museum, London; and World Ceramic Center, Incheon, Korea.
 She lived and worked in Boulder, Colorado; Antella, Italy; and New York.